How to Write a Song: A Complete Guide for Any Skill Level

 Breakup songs came second.
 Then wedding songs.
 Then, oddly, songs about grief.

 I'm not quite sure what to make of this, to be honest.
 Part of it is probably selection bias; someone processing a real feeling is much more likely to replay what they've written than someone making a fun birthday jingle.
-But it's what the academic research has been telling us for years now.
-In 2024, a paper in Scientific Reports analyzed 12,000 songs in the English language over five decades and found that lyrics have become steadily more personal and more emotionally raw — and that listeners respond to the shift.
-Another study from the University of California, Irvine, this time on 500,000 songs, found that while music has gotten sadder since the 1980s, the tunes that actually break through are more emotionally intense than average, in either direction.
+But it's what the academic research has been finding too.
+A 2024 paper in Scientific Reports analyzed 12,000 English-language songs over five decades and found that lyrics have become steadily more personal and more emotionally raw — and that listeners respond to the shift.

 The point isn't that you should write sad songs.
 It's that whatever you're kind of scared to say out loud is probably the thing worth writing about.
 A song about sitting in your car in the driveway because you're not ready to go inside yet will always beat a song about how love is beautiful.